April 1933 QST

 Wax nostalgic about and learn from the history of early electronics.
 See articles

-QST, published December 1915 - present.
-All copyrights hereby acknowledged.
+QST, published December 1915 - present (visit ARRL

 At Last - Some Different Toobs!

-An Exclusive Photograph of the 254G63A13S in its Native Environment
+An Exclusive Photograph of the 254G63A13S in Its Native Environment

 Installed in a complete transmitter.

 The door is open to show the internal construction of the tube; Note the High-C

 of the intense heat generated in operation.

 Manufacturers Reluctantly Start Production of New Bottles